epsylon/goldbach/goldbach/docs/.github/CONTRIBUTING.md

 ### Licensing

-By submitting code contributions to the ufonet developers or via Git pull request, checking them into the ufonet source code repository, it is understood (unless you specify otherwise) that you are offering the ufonet copyright holders the unlimited, non-exclusive right to reuse, modify, and relicense the code.
+By submitting code contributions to the goldbach developers or via Git pull request, checking them into the goldbach source code repository, it is understood (unless you specify otherwise) that you are offering the goldbach copyright holders the unlimited, non-exclusive right to reuse, modify, and relicense the code.
 This is important because the inability to relicense code has caused devastating problems for other software projects (such as KDE and NASM).
 If you wish to specify special license conditions of your contributions, just say so when you send them.